xiangyuan/blog/2012/6/15/freetds-tsql-usage.rst

 After successfully connecting to a database server, there was another issue for me.
-The SQL queries were not submitted simply by ending them with a semicolon, unlike the ``mysql`` and ``psql`` commands.
+The SQL queries were not submitted simply by ending them with a semicolon, unlike the ``mysql`` and ``psql`` tools.
 It took me a while to figure out that the keyword to submit a query was ``go``...

 .. sourcecode:: plain